mycroft/eth-generator/README.ethereum.md

 ## Setup a new chain

-To setup a new chain for private testing, you'll need a `genesis.json` file, like this one:
+To setup a new chain for private testing, you'll need a `genesis.json` file, like this one; As we are going to work in `/tmp`, I suggest to put the following contents into `/tmp/genesis.json`:

 ```json
 {